Azure/autorest.typescript/test/azuremetadata/generated/Lro/README.md

 ### How to use

+#### Authentication

+##### One of the first steps in accessing the services using SDK is to authenticate the client.
+There are several methods to authenticate such as interactive login, etc. Refer [readme for @azure/ms-rest-nodeauth](https://www.npmjs.com/package/@azure/ms-rest-nodeauth) package for all options to authenticate the client.
-#### nodejs - Authentication, client creation and put200Succeeded lROs as an example written in TypeScript.
+#### nodejs - client creation and put200Succeeded lROs as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth